leoneila/learning-library/data-management-library/exadata-database-service/Lab1-prepare-network-and-iam.md

      If you're new to policies, then see "Getting Started with Policies" and "Common Policies".
 If you want to dig deeper into writing policies for databases, then see "Details for the Database Service".

-## Task 2: Prepare the Network Setup for Exadata Cloud Infrastructure Instances
+## Task 2: Prepare the Network Setup for Exadata Database Service on Dedicated Infrastructure

  To launch an Exadata Cloud Infrastructure instance, you must have a Virtual Cloud Network and at least two subnets: